Saturday, January 27, 2024, 11:59pm

 Only Works In Progress submissions will be considered for the award.
 Completed projects are ineligible.
 Entries that are traditional Photography and that the final product results in still imagery will not be considered.
 However, projects with other mediums and media that include photo-based processes will be considered.
 For this opportunity, early-career artists are defined by a 2-9 year artistic working history.
 Artists who have also applied for the 2024 Photography Fellowship are only eligible to receive one award if selected for either opportunity.

 WHO CAN APPLY

-WHO CANNOT APPLY
+WHO CAN NOT APPLY

 SUPPORT MATERIAL GUIDELINES